-The widespread economic belief that all forms of investment are beneficial because they help develop the economy while creating jobs is becoming less and less true.
+The standard economic belief that all forms of investment are beneficial because they help the economy to develop and grow while creating jobs is becoming less and less true.
 In this world of ours, which is increasingly dominated by greed, there are many ways to make money, and with the development of computer-based trading, the rate at which money is moved around from place to place and from one kind of financial investment to another is constantly increasing.
 Instead of continuing to spout false epithets like savings equals investment, in the sense of capital formation, economists need to go out in the real world and observe what actually happens when people invest their money, or entrust it to others to invest on their behalf.
 For then they would find that the human world, which is changing at faster and faster rates, is diverging more and more from their models and theories of human behaviour.
 If these models and theories were ever correct, they are presently becoming obsolete, and in some cases rendered completely false, by the rapid rate at which new human behaviours and products are developing.